Skip to main content

 • Choose the flowers you’d like to press, then remove the stems and foliage.

-• Lay the flowers on a paper towel, cover with a second paper towel, and tuck them into a hardback book.
+• Lay the flowers on a paper towel, cover them with a second paper towel, and tuck them into a hardback book.
 Place more books on top to add extra weight.
 The idea is to make the flowers as flat as possible.

 • After a week or two, remove the towels with the pressed flowers from the book.